AqwamCreates/ChaWatcher/docs/ExampleCodes/AnomalyDetection_DistributedComputing.md

 -- normalThreshold: If the predicted value is less than the normal threshold, then the player is considered not nornal.
 -- maxAveragePredictedValuesDifferemce: If the average predicted value difference is larger than this, suspect somebody has altered our data!

-AnomalyDetector:bindToOutlierFound(function(Player, predictedValue, fullDataVector) -- Runs a function if player's data is an outlier.
+AnomalyDetector:bindToOutlierFound(function(WatchingPlayer, WatchedPlayer, predictedValue, fullDataVector) -- Runs a function if player's data is an outlier.

 	print(Player.Name .. " has an outlier data!")